 Bereavement time off

-The University grants you up to three days of paid bereavement time off for the death of a family member.
+The University grants all monthly paid classified and professional staff up to three days of paid bereavement time off for the death of a family member.
 This is separate from your accrued sick and vacation time off.

 Definition of family member

 |Classified non-union||Defined by Washington Administrative Code (WAC) 357-01-172 and 357-31-250|